Revival Centres International

-The Revival Centres International is a non-Trinitarian Pentecostal church with its headquarters in Melbourne, Australia.
-According to 2021 census data, 735 Australians identified as members of the Revival Centres in that year.
-At the census undertaken twenty years earlier, the figure was 3,856 The Revival Centres official website lists 48 congregations across Australia, New Zealand, Canada, Italy, the United Kingdom and the United States of America.
+The Revival Centres International (Revival Centres Church) is a Pentecostal church with its headquarters in Melbourne, Australia.
+In 2015 the Revival Centres International changed their name to Revival Centres Church.

 The Revival Centres was established as a result of schism from the Commonwealth Revival Crusade in 1958.

 The Revival Centres emphasizes the belief that "speaking in tongues" is essential to demonstrating one has received the Holy Spirit, and is therefore a saved Christian.
 This doctrinal position separates them from every major Pentecostal denomination with the exception of the United Pentecostal Church, which also bases its teaching on an idiosyncratic interpretation of Acts 2.
 The Revival Centres does not engage or affiliate with any other religious organisation.

+Doctrine and Beliefs

+The core belief of the Revival Centres Church is that speaking in tongues is the evidence of a person having received the Holy Spirit.
+The church also believes that God heals, and that converts can expect ongoing life changing transformations.

+The Revival Centres Church's statement of beliefs is: